Audiveris/audiveris/docs/_pages/main/voice_colors.md

 ---
 layout: default
-title: Voice Colors
+title: Voice colors
 grand_parent: Main Features
-parent: Main Window
+parent: Main window
 nav_order: 4
 ---
-### Voice Colors
+### Voice colors

 By default, each score entity is displayed using a color determined according to the entity kind: